gogs/docs/en-US/installation/install_from_source.md

 ## Installing Go
 If your system's Go matches the requirements skip this section.

-Install go in `/home/git/local/go` so it wouldn't interfer with future updates of your system's package manager:
+Install go in `/home/git/local/go` so it wouldn't interfere with future updates of your system's package manager:

 ```bash
 sudo su - git